santhoshvai/santhoshvai.github.io/_posts/2015-10-30-Why-do-you-want-to-do-great-things.md

 tags: ['tips','life']
 ---

 As a newbie to the software industry, I sometimes feel scared out by the scale of things that people do around the world.
 Its always hard to be persistent.
-I recently stumbled on the [comment from HackerNews](https://news.ycombinator.com/item?id=8177830).
+I recently stumbled on a [comment from HackerNews](https://news.ycombinator.com/item?id=8177830).
 It kept me going.
 I had to share this,

 > Why do you want to do great things?
 Seriously, dig into it.
 When I ask a lot of people in startups this question and dig long enough, it comes down to money-- they want to be rich, they want to be free.